 How to Make Felt Christmas Ornaments:

 Print off the pattern and cut out the designs.
 Using a fine liner pen, draw around the templates.
 You will need 2 for each decoration.
-For the stocking, draw one and then flip it over and draw one facing the other way.
+For the stocking, draw one, flip it over, and draw one facing the other way.

 Cut out the designs on the inside of your pen line so that the line is cut off.

-Using a pen, draw on 2 sleepy eyes and a smile on the front of each design.
+Using a pen, draw on two sleepy eyes and a smile on the front of each design.

 Next, take your pearl cotton thread and stitch a backstitch for the eyes and mouth for each design.